Gonzei/Twitch-Osu-Bot/README.md

 ### 1. **Download the Bot Code**

 - **Download the Code**:
   Download the bot’s code from this repository or the ZIP file that contains the `twitch_osu_bot.py` file.
-If you don’t have it yet, ask the person who shared the bot with you to provide it.

 ### 2. **Open the Code in VSCode**